hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 The following subsections outline a prover's best practices in matching a credential to a requested item.
 Note that where a prover selects a revocable credential for inclusion, the prover MUST create a corresponding sub-proof of non-revocation at a timestamp within the non-revocation interval applicable to the requested item (insofar as possible; see [below](#timestamp-outside-non-revocation-interval)).

+> **Question:** Should the prover prefer a credential that is revocable but not revoked if there is a choice between revocable credentials satisfying an applicable non-revocation interval, if the prover has a choice between credentials that are revoked and not?
+Is it ever a use case to present a revoked credential to make the proof verify as false?

 ###### Requested Item Has Specifically Applicable Non-Revocation Interval

 Where a presentation request includes a non-revocation interval specifically applicable to a requested item, the prover MUST select a revocable credential if possible.
 If no such revocable credential resides in the wallet, the prover MUST reject the presentation request.